rolivares/-andes-digital-num-to-text/README.md

 * See more in <https://www.rae.es/dpd/cardinales>

-Process considers forms 'mild-mannered' (`apocopado`) and gender using options provided to translate method.
+Process considers forms 'apocopate' (`apocopado`) and gender using options provided to translate method.

 ## Restrictions